 Island One Society: Group emphasizing the political freedom which may be possible in space habitats.

-National Space Settlement Design Competition: Academic contest for students to design their own space habitats.
+International Space Settlement Design Competition: Academic contest for students to design their own space habitats.

 The Artemis Society: Devoted to a return to the moon with an emphasis on commercial development.